tomv564/pyls-mypy/README.rst

 The project is formatted with `black`_.
 You can either configure your IDE to automatically format code with it, run it manually (``black .``) or rely on pre-commit (see below) to format files on git commit.

-The project uses two rst tests in order to assure uploadability to pipy: `rst-linter`_ as a pre-commit hook and `rstcheck`_ in a GitHub workflow.
+The project uses two rst tests in order to assure uploadability to pypi: `rst-linter`_ as a pre-commit hook and `rstcheck`_ in a GitHub workflow.
 This does not catch all errors.

 This project uses `pre-commit`_ to enforce code-quality.
 After cloning the repository install the pre-commit hooks with: